 The proposed duration for a postdoctoral fellowship proposal is prepopulated, read-only (i.e., not editable), and aligns with the program solicitation selected when initiating the proposal in Research.gov.

-Please refer to the SBIR/STTR Research.gov Guide on how to prepare and submit an SBIR or STTR Phase I or Phase II proposal in Research.gov.
+Please refer to the SBIR/STTR full proposal instructions on https://seedfund.nsf.gov/ to prepare and submit an SBIR or STTR Phase I or Phase II proposal in Research.gov.
+SBIR and STTR proposals cannot be prepared and submitted in Grants.gov.

 How do I prepare a preliminary proposal in Research.gov?